snbk001/snbk001/README.md

-- 👋 Hi, I’m @snbk001
+- 👋 Hi, I’m @snbk001 (Sudhee)
-- 👀 I’m interested in RTL/ASIC/FPGA/SOC Design
+- 👀 I’m interested in RTL/ASIC/FPGA/SOC Design.
-- 🌱 I’m currently learning SystemVerilog for Design and Synthesis
+- 🌱 I’m currently learning SystemVerilog for Design and Synthesis.
-- 💞️ I’m looking to collaborate on ASIC/FPGA/SOC Design
+- 💞️ I’m looking to collaborate on ASIC/FPGA/SOC Design or anything related to digital design.
 - 📫 How to reach me at snbkademane01@gmail.com

 <!---